Symmetronic/discrete-wavelets/README.md

 ### UNPKG

-- Put the following script tag `<script src='https://unpkg.com/discrete-wavelets@1.0.0/dist/discrete-wavelets.umd.js'></script>` in the head of your index.html
+- Put the following script tag `<script src='https://unpkg.com/discrete-wavelets@1.0.1/dist/discrete-wavelets.umd.js'></script>` in the head of your index.html
+- Define variable `var DWT = discreteWavelets.default;`
 - Then you can use the library in your code.

 ## API